PCC-Studios/PCC-Client/README.md

 # PCC-Client

 DE:
-This is a minecraft client from PCC Studios
+Das ist ein Minecraft Client von PCC Studios

 EN:
+This is a Minecraft Client from PCC Studios